Robertboy18/Personal-Website/work-experience-new.md

 ---
-title: ML Theory
+title: Machine Learning Theory Reading Group
 permalink: /ml/
 layout: page
-excerpt: Outreach
+excerpt: mltheory
 ---

-I am one of the organizers for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we will be having our session's bi-weekly from 2 - 3 pm MST!
+I am one of the co-leads for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we will be having our session's bi-weekly from 2 - 3 pm MST!
 If you aren't a part of this wonderful community feel free to apply through this [form](https://share.hsforms.com/10OrjljwpQ52ILJA6ftENIwch5vw) to join us.

 <img src = "https://i.ibb.co/ZMzFgB5/MLTheory-Learning-Group-Discord.png">

-This community is amazing and we have tons of other reading groups and I personally am enjoying the Reinforcement Learning Reading group events, Fireside talks and other events that the community holds.
-It's a really supportive environment, intellectually motivating and you definitely are going to find atleast one person who shares the same research interest as you.
+This community is amazing and we have tons of other reading groups.
+I am enjoying the Reinforcement Learning Reading group events, Fireside talks and other events that the community holds.
+It's a supportive environment, intellectually motivating and you are going to find at least one person who shares the same research interest as you.
+Sessions that have happened are as follows:

 <hr>